radareorg/iaito/docs/source/contributing/plugins/getting-started.rst

            pass

    def create_cutter_plugin():
-       return MyCutterPlugin()
+       return MyIaitoPlugin()

 This is the most basic code that makes up a plugin.
-Python plugins in Cutter are regular Python modules that are imported automatically on startup.
+Python plugins in Iaito are regular Python modules that are imported automatically on startup.
-In order to load the plugin, Cutter will call the function ``create_cutter_plugin()`` located in the root of the module and expects it to return an instance of ``cutter.CutterPlugin``.
+In order to load the plugin, Iaito will call the function ``create_cutter_plugin()`` located in the root of the module and expects it to return an instance of ``cutter.IaitoPlugin``.
 Normally, you shouldn't have to do anything else in this function.

 .. note::
-   The Cutter API is exposed through the ``cutter`` module.
+   The Iaito API is exposed through the ``cutter`` module.
    This consists mostly of direct bindings of the original C++ classes, generated with Shiboken2.
-   For more detail about this API, see the Cutter C++ code or :ref:`api`.
+   For more detail about this API, see the Iaito C++ code or :ref:`api`.

-The ``CutterPlugin`` subclass contains some meta-info and two callback methods:
+The ``IaitoPlugin`` subclass contains some meta-info and two callback methods:

 * ``setupPlugin()`` is called right after the plugin is loaded and can be used to initialize the plugin itself.
 * ``setupInterface()`` is called with the instance of MainWindow as an argument and should create and register any UI components.
 * ``terminate()`` is called on shutdown and should clean up any resources used by the plugin.

-Copy this file into the ``python`` subdirectory located under the plugins directory of Cutter and start the application.
+Copy this file into the ``python`` subdirectory located under the plugins directory of Iaito and start the application.
 You should see an entry for your plugin in the list under Edit -> Preferences -> Plugins.
 Here, the absolute path to the plugins directory is shown too if you are unsure where to put your plugin: